-For the last three years I’ve been a remote architect on the HipChat team, with the rest of my team working far, far away from me in San Francisco and Austin.
+For the last three years I’ve been an architect on the Hipchat team working remotely, with the rest of my team working far, far away from me in San Francisco and Austin.
 People talk a lot about remote work these days, but as with most things, you never truly know until you’ve experienced it.
 I’ve learned quite a bit about remote teamwork along the way as an architect and developer.
 Here are some of the highlights:

 1. Put people over product